 d) Parking around the School at start / end of school day

 You can read the full meeting notes here:

 We agreed to take these issues forward with the relevant authorities, and in June 2017 we held our first meeting with a representative of Dumfries & Galloway Council’s Infrastructure & Transportation Department.
 He outlined all the work carried out to date regarding a revision of the speed limit in Moniaive, and kindly supplied us with some technical data to help us progress our ideas.
 We had the opportunity to explain the background to our project, and to discuss ways in which we might carry forward our current objectives.
 You can see the Meeting Notes and associated documents here:

-Since then we have been busy gathering evidence from local residents, both out and about in Moniaive (on our stall at the Gala, for instance), and through comments generated on our Facebook page.
+Throughout 2017 we continued to gather evidence from local residents, both out and about in Moniaive (on our stall at the Gala, for instance), and through comments generated on our Facebook page.
 We were pleased to see that many local residents supported us by displaying our “20mph” posters in their windows for the 2017 Gala Parade.
 Our ‘wee laddie’ (go-slow scarecrow) was been moved around the various entrances to the village, to remind drivers to slow down.

 We are still accepting feedback on this report, particularly the potential actions outlined for each of the sites reviewed.
 You can email comments to us, leave comments on this website, or post on our Facebook page.